Ira McLaughlin: Political career

 McLaughlin ran for a seat to the Alberta Legislature as a Social Credit candidate in the 1944 Alberta general election.
 He won the electoral district of Grande Prairie with a solid majority to pick it up for his party.
-The turnout in that election was 97.7%.

 He won a larger majority running for his second term in the 1948 general election.
 In that race he defeated two other candidates to hold his seat.

 McLaughlin ran for his third term in office in the 1952 general election.
 He held his vote to win the district while the two opposition candidates saw their support fall.
 He ran for a fourth term in office in the 1955 general election.
 He defeated three other candidates while increasing his popular support.

 McLaughlin ran for a fifth term in the 1959 general election.
 His popularity kept increasing as he took the district with a margin of 65%.

 Premier Ernest Manning appointed McLaughlin to his cabinet as a Minister-without-portfolio on November 30, 1962.
 He went into the 1963 general election with ministerial advantage and was returned to power with another large majority.

 McLaughlin stood for his seventh and final term in the 1967 general election.
 He won the highest popular vote of his career easily winning over two other candidates.

 Social Credit chose a new leader on December 12, 1968.
 Premier Harry Strom did not invite McLaughlin back into cabinet.
 He retired from the legislature at dissolution in 1971.